the importance of a bill of sale:

 At Maricopa Workforce Connection, job searchers can take advantage of their services, such as resume development and review, career counseling, job readiness workshops, labor market information, extensive resource library, and skill and aptitude assessments.
 For some people, simply stressing certain skills that were honed through volunteering or a hobby could be all it takes.

 Indeed, it is crucial to take advantage of this time to prepare for the next step.
-For experienced attorneys who handle employment law matters, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who handle employment law matters, contact Richard L. Klauer and schedule an appointment.

 Arizona worker's compensation: How Much Are Your Limbs Worth?